huggingface/blog/keras-llama-32.md

 > **Answer**: *It has been working from day 1 😀.
 There is nothing to wait for.*

-Yes, Keras Llama3 can be loaded from any standard (i.e. safetensor) Hugging Face checkpoint, including the 3.2 checkpoints.
+Yes, Keras Llama3 can be loaded from any standard (i.e. safetensors) Hugging Face checkpoint, including the 3.2 checkpoints.
 If a conversion is required, it happens on the fly.
 Try this:

 ```Python
 !pip install keras_hub